Smart Grid Research

 - Increases quality, reliability, and security of electrical supply.

 - Provides opportunity for consumers to participate in optimizing system operation.

 - Provides broader electrical supply choices for consumers.

 - Promotes job creation in related technological and service industries.

 Why is Smart Grid important to California?

 With advances in commercially available technology and continued population growth in California, demand for electricity will increase on an aging electricity network that is already over 50 years old.
 By proactively enhancing California's electricity network, the Energy Commission is helping to more efficiently manage and distribute available electricity supply and prepare for the integration of more renewable energy and storage options to the grid.
 By funding Smart Grid research and development, the Energy Commission is helping to secure an economically sustainable and reliable electrical supply for California communities.

 ETSI Contact at the California Energy Commission

-Senior Electrical Engineer - Team Lead, Energy Technology Systems Integration Research
+Senior Electrical Engineer - Team Lead for Strategic Planning, Energy Technology Systems Integration Research

 California Energy Commission, MS 43